 While he didn't completely understand the reasons for the overhaul, Garson had an intimate view of the way the new personnel influenced Bowie's next evolution.
 "I don’t remember what went down, but something changed for him," he continued.
 "We changed bands in California and came back with a whole different thing, with the sort of soul vibe and the Young Americans vibe."

-“I didn’t know who Bowie was,” laughed Alomar during a 2013 interview with the Daily Mail.
-“But I did know this was the whitest man I’d ever seen – translucent white.
+"I didn’t know who Bowie was," Alomar told the Daily Mail in 2013.
+"But I did know this was the whitest man I’d ever seen – translucent white.
 And he had orange hair.
-He was thin and weighed about 98lb.
-At one point I said he looked like s— and needed some food: ‘You need to let my wife make you some chicken, rice and beans and fatten you up.’
-Next thing I know, a limousine rolls up to my house in Queens.”
+He was thin and weighed about 98 pounds.
+At one point, I said he looked like shit and needed some food.
+'You need to let my wife make you some chicken, rice and beans, and fatten you up.'
+Next thing I know, a limousine rolls up to my house in Queens."

 Young Americans would catch some listeners by surprise when it arrived in stores on March 7, 1975, but producer Tony Visconti claimed not to have been caught off guard by the change in direction.
 "He's been working to put together an R&B sound for years," he insisted.
 "Every British musician has a hidden desire to be black."